Scale3-Labs/langtrace-recipes/langtrace-features/evaluations/evaluations.md

 Langtrace allows you run evaluations on annotated datasets as well as your own datasets and get insights on the performance of your application.

+This playbook demonstrates how to run Evaluations on Langtrace.

 ### 1. Install LangTrace and Inspect AI

 ```python